zalyoung/gitlab-handbook/content/handbook/marketing/developer-relations/gitlab-enterprise-contribution-guide.md

 2. **If No Corporate CLA Exists**
    - Discuss with your manager if contributing to EE features aligns with company goals
-   - Connect with GitLab's Contributor Success team in Discord (#contribute channel) or vial email `contributors@gitlab.com.`
+   - Connect with GitLab's Contributor Success team in Discord (#contribute channel) or via email `contributors@gitlab.com.`
    - The Team will guide you through the Corporate CLA process

 Remember: You can always start contributing to MIT-licensed code while the Corporate CLA process is in progress!